curl/curl/docs/cmdline-opts/location-trusted.md

   - user
 Example:
   - --location-trusted -u user:password $URL
+  - --location-trusted -H "Cookie: session=abc" $URL
 ---

 # `--location-trusted`

+Instructs curl to like --location follow HTTP redirects, but permits it to send credentials and other secrets along to other hosts than the initial one.

-Like --location, but allows sending the name + password to all hosts that the site may redirect to.
-This may or may not introduce a security breach if the site redirects you to a site to which you send your authentication info (which is clear-text in the case of HTTP Basic authentication).
+This may or may not introduce a security breach if the site redirects you to a site to which you send this sensitive data to.
+Another host means that one or more of hostname, protocol scheme or port number changed.

+This option also allows curl to pass long cookies set explicitly with --header.